Who is a Web Developer and Graphic Designer?

 A Web Developer is a programmer who specializes in the development of World Wide Web applications using a client–server model.
 They are responsible for coding, designing, and modifying websites, from layout to function, according to a client's specifications.
 Key skills include proficiency in HTML, CSS, JavaScript, and various backend languages like Python or PHP.

 A Graphic Designer , on the other hand, is a creative professional who uses visual concepts to communicate ideas that inspire, inform, or captivate consumers.
 They design logos, brochures, websites, and other marketing materials.
-Essential skills involve creativity, a strong understanding of design principles, and proficiency in design software like Adobe Photoshop, Illustrator, and InDesign.
+Essential skills involve a strong understanding of design principles, typography, color theory, and proficiency in design software like Adobe Photoshop, Illustrator, and InDesign.

 What Does a Web Developer and Graphic Designer Do?

-- Developing and maintaining websites and web applications.
+- Coding and Development: Writing clean, efficient code for websites and web applications.

 How to Become a Web Developer and Graphic Designer in India?